oscafrica/design/README.md

 # Branding Guideline
-1. Name: The official name for the platform is “Open Source Community Africa” with its acronym as O.S.C.A.
+1. Name: The official name for the organization is “Open Source Community Africa” with its acronym as O.S.C.A.

 ### Do’s